 And there really is zero legal accountability.

 “Amazon’s legal defense in safety disputes over third-party sales is that it is not the seller and so can’t be responsible under state statutes that let consumers sue retailers.
 Amazon also says that, as a provider of an online forum, it is protected by the law — Section 230 of the Communications Decency Act of 1996 — that shields internet platforms from liability for what others post there.” — WSJ.

 When a counterfeit hoverboard burned down a family home in 2016, the court ruled that Amazon was not liable for any damages.
 After all, why should companies be liable for information posted on their website?

 There are a few ways consumers can decrease the chances of falling victim to purchasing knock-offs.
 One way is by using an application such as FakeSpot, which analyzes Amazon reviews and seller data.
 Though it does not solve the issue of commingled inventory, it may detect paid reviews and listing hijacking.
 Another way is to purchase items critical to personal safety, such as bike helmets and child seats, from traditional brick-and-mortar retailers who are far less likely to stock counterfeits.

 As Amazon turns into an overpriced AliExpress, its corruption reflects the rotten nature of tech companies’ loose moderation of their own platforms.
-“Fake News” and misinformation on social media is damaging enough.
-Still, every single counterfeit product and misleading listing represents real-life cases of fraud and loss when brought into the physical world.
-Buyers trust Amazon to provide accurate reviews and product listings for the safety and healthy products.
+“Fake News” and misinformation on social media are damaging enough.
+When it is brought into the real world, every single counterfeit product and misleading listing represents real-life cases of fraud and loss.
+Buyers trust Amazon to provide accurate reviews and product listings for their safety and health products.
 When there is no accountability, injury and, on occasion, loss of life can occur.

 We need to hold tech companies as a whole liable for the fraud they permit on their platforms— starting with Amazon.